Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Paris Austerlitz by train, including our timetable where you can view first and last train times.

-Prague to Paris Austerlitz by train
+Trains to Paris Austerlitz from Prague

 First train